 September 13, 2021

-In her forthcoming book, No Standard Oil: Managing Abundant Petroleum in a Warming World, coming out from Oxford University Press in October 2021, Deborah Gordon examines the widely varying climate impacts of global oils and gases, and proposes solutions to cut greenhouse gas emissions in this sector.
+In her book, No Standard Oil: Managing Abundant Petroleum in a Warming World, released by Oxford University Press in October 2021, Deborah Gordon examines the widely varying climate impacts of global oils and gases, and proposes solutions to cut greenhouse gas emissions in this sector.